taj-cs/flipkart-scraper/README.md

 ## 🔧 Configuration

 The application uses `config.yaml` for configuration.
-Default settings work out of the box, but you can customize for DB, Scraping, and Logging:
+Default settings work out of the box, but you can customize for DB, Scraping, and Logging.
+**Tweaking the `utils/config.py` is recommended for customization.**

 ## 🚀 Usage